What to Do After Getting Your Real Estate License?

 #2 Set Up Your Budget & Business Plan

 Treat real estate like the small business it is.
+Once you’re licensed, it’s a good time to map out your budget and create a simple plan for how you want to build your business.
 Start with a simple 12-month budget:

 • Fixed costs: association dues, MLS fees, E&O insurance, cellphone, mileage.